 Pinty is an optics company – primarily dealing in rifle optics, such as scopes – that has been around for a few years, as of this writing.
 Since these devices are made in China, they can be constructed relatively inexpensively without sacrificing too much on quality.
 (Pinty has warehouses for distribution purposes in Anaheim, CA, and Memphis, TN.)

-So, the scopes Pinty offers are decent instruments for a decent price, as you’ll see if you check out two of their red dot scope offerings that I’ll examine below.
+So, the scopes Pinty offers are decent instruments for a decent price, as you’ll see if you check out two of the Pinty red dot scope offerings that I’ll examine below.

 If you’re in a hurry and just want to check the pricing and availability of these red dot scopes at Amazon, you can click (or tap) the links just below.

 These are just two of their more popular models.
 If you search Amazon for more Pinty products, you’ll find several dozen listings.
 Virtually all of them are currently priced at $150 or less – many at under $50.